cchjimmy/BozoECS/README.md

 Components are plain objects and are stored in separate [ObjectPool](./src/pool.ts)s, they must be registered by "World.registerComponent" or by "World.addComponent".
-Components are instantiated via "Object.assign" to a new plain object.
+Components are instantiated via the spread operator.

 ### System